• Skip to primary navigation

 Just as you can train your puppy not to chase your cat (yes, you really can!), you can teach him not to show an unhealthy interest in your fish tank.

-Dogs are predatory animals by nature, and they have what’s called a “prey chase drive.”
+Dogs are naturally predatory animals with a “prey-chase drive.”
 The dog’s prey chase drive is triggered when an animal takes flight.
 The dog automatically chases after the perceived prey, including fish flitting around in an aquarium.

 Training a dog not to chase is a time-consuming process that takes a lot of patience on your part.
-So, if you’re not sure how to do it, take your dog to a professional dog trainer or behaviorist and get help.
+So, if you’re unsure how to do it, take your dog to a professional dog trainer or behaviorist and get help.

 You can prevent problems from arising by starting your pet’s training from day one when he’s still a puppy.
 Rescue dogs that are already adults are trickier, but retraining can still be successful given enough patience and time.